emerald-winnie/pes21_fl25_switcher/README.md

 ## Save folder

+Before we get into it, the Steam version of PES 2021 needs to set up some files:

-You must run the Steam version of PES 2021 and go through the setup stage first so it creates the option, system and edit files.
+**You must run the Steam version of PES 2021 and go through the setup stage first so it creates the option, system and edit files.**

 - Launch the game and go through the steps until the main menu
 - At the main menu go to options > edit data